stellar-deprecated/horizon/docs/reference/accounts-all.md

 category: Endpoints
 ---

-The all accounts endpoint returns a collection of all the [accounts][resources_account] that have ever existed.
+The all accounts endpoint returns a collection of all the [accounts](./resources/account.md) that have ever existed.
 Results are ordered by account creation time.
-An address may show up multiple times if they were [merged][operations_accountMerge] and then [created][operations_createAccount] again.
+An address may show up multiple times if they were [merged](./resources/operation.md#Account_Merge) and then [created](./resources/operation.md#Create_Account) again.

+This endpoint can also be used in [streaming](../guide/responses.md#streaming) mode so it is possible to use it to listen for new accounts as they get made in the Stellar network.

 ## Request